OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

   suricata --build-info

-and make sure that NFS is listed in the output.
+and make sure that NFQ is listed in the output.

 To run Suricata with the NFQ mode, you have to make use of the ``-q`` option.
 This option tells Suricata which queue numbers it should use.